Which letters are friends?

 Have a guess!

-The answers are below so I’m putting some images of classic best friends while you make your guess.
+The answers are below so here’s some classic best friends to scroll through.

 Bill and ted